ReliaQualAssociates/ramstk/docs/CODING_STDS.md

 ### Constants and Variables

-  1. All RTK global constants shall be defined in the configuration module.
+  1. All RAMSTK global constants shall be defined in the configuration module.
   2. Constants shall be:
       - All UPPERCASE with spaces replaced by underscores (_).
-      - Prefaced by RTK_ to identify it as an RTK constant.
+      - Prefaced by RAMSTK_ to identify it as an RAMSTK constant.
-      - A minimum of nine characters (RTK_ is 4) and a maximum of 30 characters.
+      - A minimum of twelve characters (RAMSTK_ is 7) and a maximum of 30 characters.

       ```
-      pylintrc: const-rgx=RTK_[A-Z_]{9,30}$
+      pylintrc: const-rgx=RAMSTK_[A-Z_]{12,30}$
       ```

   3. Variables shall be: